shawlab-moffitt/CSEminer-manuscript/2_exon_prioritization/step4_predict_alternative_spliced_exons/README.md

-# Annotate Exons that are alternatively spliced
+# Annotate Exons that are potentially alternatively spliced
+The custom java program annotates the exons